22ShubhamThakur/New_App/README.md

 2.Open a terminal or command prompt on your computer and navigate to the Directory Where You Want to Clone the Repository.

 3.Create a virtual environment [optional but recommended].
-Run the following command: - Syntax : python3 -m venv flaskenv
+Run the following command: - <br> Syntax : python3 -m venv flaskenv

 4.Activate the virtual environment.
-Run the appropriate command: - Syntax : flaskenv\Scripts\activate.bat
+Run the appropriate command: -<br> Syntax : flaskenv\Scripts\activate.bat

 5.Run the following command to install the required dependencies:pip install -r requirements.txt.